YC-S/Full_Stack_Practice/lesson19_ec2_deploy/ec2_deploy.md

 ## Cloud Computing Introduction

-Cloud computing is the delivery of on-demand computing resources—everything from applications to data centers—over the Internet on a pay-for-use basis.
+Cloud computing is the delivery of on-demand computing resources - everything from applications to data centers—over the Internet on a pay-for-use basis.

-- Since 2006 when Amazon introduced the Elastic Compute Cloud
+* Since 2006 when Amazon introduced the Elastic Compute Cloud

 ## Service Models